lokigod69/lokitunes.art/SYNC_GUIDE.md

-# Content Sync Guide - One Command Upload
+# Content Sync Guide - True Bidirectional Sync

-The easiest way to add content to Loki Tunes.
+The easiest way to keep your local content in sync with Supabase.

+## What's New: True Sync

+The sync script now provides **true bidirectional synchronization**:

+- ✅ **Detects additions** - New albums, songs, and versions
+- ✅ **Detects deletions** - Content removed locally
+- ✅ **Detects renames** - Track number or title changes
+- ✅ **Safe by default** - Only adds/updates unless you use `--force`
+- ✅ **Interactive diff** - Shows exactly what will change before applying
+- ✅ **Confirmation prompt** - You approve changes before they happen

 ## Quick Start